Old Bridge, Pontypridd: Pontypridd

+An ancient ford with stepping stones ran alongside the current Old Bridge.
+It was used only when the river ran low; but little is know about this.

 Construction

 The first bridge

+In 1746 when William Edwards was just 27 years of age, he was commissioned by the Hundreds of Miskin and Caerphilly to build a three-arch bridge across the River Taff.
+For this he was paid £500, on condition that he would maintain it for seven years.

 The first bridge to be constructed was a three-arch stone bridge, which was built in 1746.
 It was destroyed by a heavy storm which caused the River Taff to flood about two years later.
-A large amount of debris came down the river, which then become trapped against the two abutments supporting the bridge.
+A large amount of debris came down the river, which then become trapped against the two piers supporting the bridge.
 The weight and force of the debris ultimately destroyed the bridge, which was then swept away down the river.

 The second bridge

 After the destruction of the first bridge over the fast-flowing River Taff, Edwards designed a more radical 140 ft single-arch bridge that would eliminate the possibility of debris destroying the bridge due to the flooding of the River Taff.
 The second bridge was built from 1748, however two reports differ as to what actually happened during this second attempt.
 Thomas Morgan, a contemporary of Edwards, said that "…when he (Edwards) had almost finished the arch, the centre timber work gave way and all fell to the bottom."
 However, The National Library of Wales has a contemporary work known as the Plasybrain manuscript which says, "Just after the first single arch was finished and before the centre was struck, a flood came and carried all away."
 It is not clear which account is accurate, although it is clear that the attempt failed.